Guidance: How do drowning detection systems identify water incidents?

 A visual surveillance system involves an analysis of complex tasks such as the detection of targets under varying ambient conditions, the simultaneous detection and tracking of multiple targets, and the recognition of complex behaviours that vary between persons (Eng, 2011).
 A drowning detection system (DDS) is only as good as the quality of data its models are built on.
 A large, diverse dataset is essential to eliminating inconsistent detection performance between pool users.
 Programmers must understand the multitude of ways in which people can drown to avoid building systems built on false assumptions.

 Other systems are programmed to alert a pool supervisor if the object remains motionless or of limited motion within a pre-defined range for a protracted period.
-Menoud (1999), Meniere (2000), Guichard et al. (2001) and Lavast (2002) proposed system of underwater cameras that could be used to detect drowning at a late stage when the pool user had sunk to the bottom.
+Menoud (1999), Meniere (2000), Guichard et al. (2001) and Lavast (2002) proposed a system of underwater cameras that could be used to detect drowning at a late stage when the pool user had sunk to the bottom.
 This is the most common mechanism by which a DDS utilizing cameras will detect a pool user on the bottom of the pool.

 Movement patterns can be determined by reference to changes in reflectivity data over short time periods.
 Some DDS utilizing overhead cameras are programmed to detect rapid/erratic movement such as that provided by some casualties in danger.